TIMELINE-India's moves to curb iron ore exports, mining

 Jan.
 25 -- India's state-owned railways announce an increase

-in freight costs on iron ore for export of 50 percent to 1,500
+in freight costs on iron ore for export by 50 percent to 1,500

 Jan.
 29 -- India's Multi Commodity Exchange (MCX) and Indian